 Radio telemetry uses radio signals and receivers to track birds.
 Small nanotag transmitters are temporarily attached to birds, bats, butterflies, or even dragonflies.
 These transmitters send out a signal a few times every minute that can be picked up by a receiver along the way, specifically a Motus tower.
 These towers have antennas that can pick up the signal from a tagged individual if they fly within a few kilometers of a tower.
 Staging these towers along migration routes creates a virtual net to capture the animals' information.
 Imagine having check-points along migratory routes to see which path they’re taking.
 These towers connect to the internet and download tag ID numbers as they are detected in real-time, giving the researchers who deployed these tags the whereabouts of the bird as the individual migrates.
 The towers are the perfect blend of old and new technologies to make understanding the mysteries of migration more affordable, comprehensive, and collaborative with a wide range of hosts and partners deploying tags and hosting towers.
 The result is a better understanding of the full life cycles of imperiled migratory species in a cooperative scientific approach.

 Audubon South Carolina is teaming up with the South Carolina Department of Natural Resources (SCDNR) and Bird Studies Canada to create a network of towers through our bird-friendly communities, chapters, and centers.
-The Dewees Island Conservancy on Dewees Island, one of our Bird-Friendly Communities, had the first tower to go live in our ASC Motus Tower network.
+The Dewees Island Conservancy on Dewees Island, one of our Bird-Friendly Communities, funded the first tower to go live in our ASC Motus Tower network.

 “We are so excited about the potential to use this scientific tool to tell the story of an individual bird: where it was banded, where it has gone from here and how long it took to travel,” said Judy Fairchild with the Dewees Island Conservancy.